LunaHub/Friends_social_data_analysis_2019/network_analysis.md

 ## The-one-with-all-the-characters
 [Go Back](https://lunahub.github.io/Friends_social_data_analysis_2019/)

-The following show the complete network of charaters in each season...
+The following show the complete network of all charaters in entire show of F.R.I.E.N.D.S.
+Hover on the images below to show network of each season.

 <p align="center">
 <img src="figures/All_seasons_network.png" width="560" id="main_pic">